FA1312/DonaldWildHunt/readme.md

 ​
 Definition of the different states and their transition (transition functions):
 ​
+- Introduction
-- splashScreen - Instructions and start button
+- splashScreen - Start button
 - gameScreen - Game itself
-- Score
 - gameoverScreen - If you have been hit three times, the game is over (start again) ​
 ## Links
 ​
-### Trello
 ​
 [Link url]
 ​